 History of Program

 The St. X Sports Medicine Program was founded by Mr. Bob (Doc) Hamilton.
 He started the program when he was hired in 1987 and remained at St. X until 2000.
-Countless students have served as Student Athletic Trainers including both Mr. McDonald and Mr. Romero.
+Countless students have served as Student Athletic Trainers including Mr. McDonald.
 Many of these Student Athletic Trainers started their own journey into the medical field at St. X. There are currently multiple doctors, nurses, athletic trainers and EMT’s that owe their career path in part to St. X’s Sports Medicine Program.